asmeta/asmetadocs/src/01-structure-of-an-asm.md

   **export*** denotes that all functions and rules of the ASMETA model can be exported;

 > [!TIP]
-> When importing another asmeta file, one can use either the relative or absolute path with or without the `asm` extension.
+> When importing another asmeta file, one can use either the relative or absolute path, with or without the `asm` extension.
-> In case the path contains spaces, the use of quotes " to delmit the path is mandatory.
+> In case the path contains spaces, the use of quotes " to delimit the path is mandatory.
 > **Examples:**
 > ```asmeta
 > import ../myotherfile